rust-lang/nomicon/src/vec-zsts.md

 ## Allocating Zero-Sized Types

-So if the allocator API doesn't support zero-sized allocations, what on earth do we store as our allocation? `Unique::empty()` of course!
+So if the allocator API doesn't support zero-sized allocations, what on earth do we store as our allocation? `Unique::dangling()` of course!
 Almost every operation with a ZST is a no-op since ZSTs have exactly one value, and therefore no state needs to be considered to store or load them.
 This actually extends to `ptr::read` and `ptr::write`: they won't actually look at the pointer at all.
 As such we never need